matanlurey/rules_dart/README.md

 This is an unofficial set of rules for using Dart with Bazel.

-Support is limited to a single configuration:
+Support is limited to a two configurations:

 - Bazel 7 using `WORKSPACE` and `Bzlmod`;
 - Dart 3.3.1;
-- ARM64 Macs.
+- ARM64 Macs or Linux x86_64.

 ## Usage